duncan-chege/Web-work/README.md

 1) HTML5

 Development
 If you want to contribute by fixing a bug or enhance an existing module, follow these steps:

--Fork the repo
+- Fork the repo
--Create a new branch (git checkout -b improve-feature) -Make the appropriate changes in the files
+- Create a new branch (git checkout -b improve-feature) -Make the appropriate changes in the files
 -Add changes to reflect the changes made
 -Commit your changes (git commit -am 'Improve feature')